jbmiller10/transcribrr/README.md

 ## Configuration

-Before usage, configure the application with your Hugging Face Access Token (optional, required for speaker detection/diarization) and OpenAI API keys through the 'Settings' menu. ll
+Before usage, configure your OpenAI API keys through the 'Settings' menu. ll
-You can also adjust transcription quality, GPT model selection, max tokens, temperature, speaker detection settings, and your preset GPT prompts.
+You can also adjust transcription quality, GPT model selection, max tokens, temperature, and your preset GPT prompts.

-### Speaker Detection/Diarization

-To **enable Speaker Detection**, you will need a Huggingface access token (generate [here](https://huggingface.co/settings/tokens)) that you can set in the settings menu.
-Additionally, you will need to accept the usage terms for the following models while logged into your huggingface account: [Segmentation](https://huggingface.co/pyannote/segmentation) and [Speaker-Diarization](https://huggingface.co/pyannote/speaker-diarization).

 ## How to Use